 11. Ostuni

 Ostuni is a town in the province of Brindisi.
 It is known for its unique whitewashed houses, which line the cobblestone streets.
-The town is also home to a number of historic attractions, such as the Cathedral of Ostuni, which has a combination of Gothic and Byzantine elements.
+The town is also home to several historic attractions, such as the Cathedral of Ostuni, which has a combination of Gothic and Byzantine elements.

 Getting there requires a leisurely hike to the top of the main hill at Ostuni.
 If you want to make the most of this journey, aim to be at the cathedral a little before dusk to see a breathtaking sunset.